 - An injury or trauma to the amniotic sac (e.g. car accident, fall, etc)

-- A history of amniotic sac rupturing prematurely
+- A history of amniotic sac rupturing prematurely.

-Find out more about group B strep.
+Find out more about group B strep here.

-If you are less than 34 weeks gestation and not in labour, many maternity care providers will aim to prolong your pregnancy, especially if it’s just a small leak with the potential to seal.
+If you are less than 34 weeks gestation and not in labour, your care provider will aim to prolong your pregnancy – especially if it’s just a small leak with the potential to seal.

-If you don’t already have an infection, avoiding all vaginal exams can greatly reduce the risk of acquiring one).
+If you don’t already have an infection, avoiding all vaginal exams can greatly reduce the risk of acquiring one.

-It’s also important to keep an open line of communication and discuss the benefits and risks of continuing pregnancy with a leak, or encouraging/inducing labour.
+It’s also important to keep the lines of communication open, and to discuss the benefits and risks of continuing pregnancy with a leak, or encouraging or inducing labour.